gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "From the army orphanage," he replied, his eyes on the distant mountains.
-"I had another name before I went there, but they gave me a new one."

 Noxy opened her mouth, then closed it.
-For once, she had no idea what to say.

-As she was trying to think of something,
+As she was trying to think of something to say, Thokmay leaned forward to look down into the gorge below.
-Thokmay leaned through one of the slits in the parapet and pointed into the gorge below them.
 "Are those the clouds we were on?"

 Noxy glanced through the neighboring slit.
 "Yup.
 The bull is Big Blue, and the cow is Pillow.
-We've had them forever—they're practically tame."
+We've had them forever.
+They're too old for the mountains, so we keep them here through the winter."

-The two old clouds were hardly moving, but Noxy could have watched them for hours.
+The two clouds were hardly moving, but Noxy could still have watched them for hours.
 She loved the way they slowly changed shape as they drifted about, and how soft they felt when she stroked them.
 Being up in the sky on a cloud was like riding on a grownup's shoulders when you were little, only a thousand times better.
-You could see everything—deer grazing beneath the twisted pines, mountain goofs standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up… When the air was still, and the cloud was just drifting, it felt like the whole world was a story that was about to be told for the very first time.
+You could see everything:
+deer grazing beneath the twisted pines, mountain goats standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up… When the air was still, and the cloud was just drifting, it felt like the whole world was a story that was about to be told for the very first time.

 Thokmay stepped back and wrinkled his nose.
-"They smell like wet goofs."
+"They smell like wet laundry."

-"That's because they haven't rained for a while," Noxy explained defensively.
+"That's because they haven't rained for a while,"
+Noxy explained defensively.
-"Rash and I will probably take them out tomorrow and let them rain over the fishpond.
+"Rash and I will probably take them out today and let them rain over the fishpond.
 Here, come with me."

-Rather than cutting directly through the village, she led Thokmay on a roundabout path through the vegetable plots around its edges.
-She'd seen the looks Sensy and Rash had given her when her mother had sent them off to do chores while she showed their visitor around, and she wasn't keen to bump into them.

-When they reached the gorge,
+By the time they hiked down to the gorge,
-Big Blue and Pillow were both floating fifty strides away in its middle.
+Big Blue and Pillow were floating fifty strides away.
-The bull was almost at their height, while the cow drifted further down in his shadow.
+The bull was almost at their height, with the cow further down in his shadow.

 "Can you talk to them?"
 Thokmay asked.